tmalamut/tmalamut/README.md

 ### Hi there 👋

+My name is Taylor Malamut and I'm currently a senior at Coastal Carolina University majoring in Information Systems with a cognate in Computer Science

+I am seeking full-time roles in software engineering, web development, and product management.

+:inbox_tray: I can be reached on [**LinkedIn**](https://www.linkedin.com/in/tmalamut)

 <!--
 **tmalamut/tmalamut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.